 |A "creative treatment of actuality".
-A nonfictional film intended to document some aspect of reality, primarily to instruct or maintain a historical record.
+A nonfictional film intended to document some aspect of reality, to instruction or maintain a historical record.
 Documentaries can be any length and originate from any country.
 If your documentary tells a story about a specific “culture” please submit under “Cultural Films” for a better opportunity to be selected.

-|We are accepting films of all genres for consideration with a running time of no more than 45 minutes.
+|We are accepting short films of all genres for consideration with a running time of no more than 45 minutes.
 Films can be from any country.
 Shorts will be playing throughout the festival.
-If your short is a Children & Family PG oriented film, Animation, Wisconsin made, Documentary, Native American, Thriller/Horror, or Social Issue (see "IN FOCUS"), please be sure to submit in the suitable category.
-Saturday nights ever popular Thriller & Horror Films will now be included as a separate category!
+If your short is a Children & Family PG oriented film, Animation, Wisconsin made, Documentary, Cultural, or Thriller/Horror, please be sure to submit in the suitable category.

 *This Category competes in Juried and Audience Choice - Best Short Award.
 We are also have a Saturday night screening selection of horror or cult films!

 We are accepting feature films for consideration with a running time of 45 minutes or longer from any country.
 We will be playing a variety of features and hope to give our audiences a well-rounded selection!
 Features will be playing throughout the festival with one selection kicking off on opening night.
-If your short is a Children & Family PG oriented film, Animation, Wisconsin made, Documentary, Native American, Thriller/Horror, or Social Issue (see "IN FOCUS"), please be sure to submit in the suitable category.
-Saturday nights ever-popular Thriller & Horror Films will now be included as a separate category!
+If your film is a Children & Family PG oriented film, Animation, Wisconsin made, Documentary, Cultural or Thriller/Horror, please be sure to submit in that category for a better opportunity for selection.

 |We offer a special opportunity for families to introduce their children to independent films.
-If your story is directed to entertain Children then this category is perfect for you.
+If your story is directed to entertain Children, then this category is perfect for you.
 Please be sure that the material is PG appropriate.
 Films can be any length but should engage the attention span of children.
-IF your film is an animation, please use the Animation Category.
-Your film still may play with Children and Family films.

 |As part of our mission to encourage & support local filmmakers, we are looking for films made in Wisconsin and/or films made by Wisconsin filmmakers.
 These can be features or shorts of any genre.
 If you don’t put your film under this category, we won’t be able to give you the special consideration we like to offer Wisconsin’s talent!
-If your film is a Thriller or Horror film, we ask that you use this new category for our special Saturday night event.
+If your film is a Thriller or Horror film, we ask that you submit in the Thriller/Horror category for our special Saturday night event.